 Houston Drawing Classes with School and Program Information

-Research drawing classes in Houston, Texas, which currently has 5 schools offering programs.
-Read an overview of classes and degree programs, admission info and program requirements for 3 Houston schools, and decide which program is right for you.
+Research drawing classes in Houston, Texas, which currently has several schools offering programs.
+Read an overview of classes and degree programs, admission info and program requirements for three Houston schools, and decide which program is right for you.

-Comparison of Schools in Houston with Drawing Classes and Programs
+Houston, TX, Schools with Drawing Classes and Programs

 |Rice University||Texas Southern University||University of Houston|